ekamperi/ekamperi.github.io/_drafts/bayesian_optimization.md

 ### The ingredients of Bayesian Optimization
 #### Gaussian Processes
-To put it another way, we want to optimize an expensive, black-box, derivative-free, possibly non-convex function.
-And for this kind of problem, Bayesian Optimization (BO) is a very robust method.
  Since we don't have an expression for the objective function, the first step is to use a surrogate model to approximate $$f(x)$$.
 It is typical in this context to use [Gaussian Processes (GPs)](https://ekamperi.github.io/mathematics/2021/03/30/gaussian-process-regression.html), as we have already discussed in a previous blog post.
 It's vital that you grasp the concept of GPs, and then BO will require almost no mental effort to sink.
 Once we have built a proxy model for $$f(x)$$, we want to decide which point $$x$$ to sample next.
 For this, we need an acquisition function, which kind of "reads" the GP and outputs the best guess $$x$$.
 So, in BO, there are two components: the *surrogate model*, which most often is a Gaussian Process modeling $$f(x)$$, and the *acquisition function* that yields the next $$x$$ to evaluate.
 Having said that, a BO algorithm would look like this:

 1. Evaluate $$f(x)$$ at $$n$$ initial points
 2. While $$n \le N$$ repeat: